Yellen to meet with Chinese finance minister in Switzerland

 The Zurich talks will be a follow-up to the November meeting between President Joe Biden and China’s Xi Jinping on the sidelines of the Group of 20 summit in Bali, Indonesia.
 The two world leaders agreed to empower key senior officials to maintain communication.

 Strains between the world’s two leading economies have been growing despite their trade ties.
 The Biden administration has blocked the sale of advanced computer chips to China and is considering a ban on investment in some Chinese tech companies, possibly undermining a key economic goal that Xi set for his country.
-Statements by Biden that the U.S. will defend Taiwan against a Chinese invasion have increased tensions.
+Statements by the Democratic president that the U.S. will defend Taiwan against a Chinese invasion have increased tensions.

 The meeting comes ahead of Yellen’s travel to Senegal, Zambia and South Africa this week in what will be the first in a string of visits by Biden administration officials to sub-Saharan Africa during the year.